 The highest grand mean of 3.05 shown in table 11 for Enjoyment of Science Lessons indicates that students experience strong positive affect during science classes, which typically translates into greater on-task engagement and willingness to persist with challenging material.
 Research shows that increases in lesson-level enjoyment are sensitive to classroom practices and accompany gains in motivation and participation (Mötteli et al., 2023).
 Enjoyment also functions as a distinct affective construct that captures situational emotional responses which predict short-term engagement and can contribute to longer-term choices in science (Tai et al., 2022).
 Furthermore, studies of supportive learning environments report that higher enjoyment co-occurs with increased academic engagement and modest gains in achievement, underscoring its practical importance for teaching (Mohamad, 2024).

-Table 11: Enjoyment of Science Lessons
+Table 11.
+Enjoyment of Science Lessons